-STEP 1 Write your total other primary production expenses at All other expenses, Primary production column, item P8 on your schedule.
+STEP 1 Write your total other primary production expenses at All other expenses in the Primary production column, item P8 on page 3 of your schedule.
 Do not show cents.

-STEP 2 Write your total other non-primary production expenses at All other expenses, Non-primary production column, item P8 on your schedule.
-Do not show cents.
+STEP 2 Write your total other non-primary production expenses at All other expenses in the Non-primary production column.

-STEP 3 Add up your other primary production and other non-primary production expenses and write the total amount at P item P8 on your schedule.
+STEP 3 Add up your other primary production and other non-primary production expenses and write the total at P item P8 on your schedule.

-PART P: TOTAL EXPENSES
+TOTAL EXPENSES

-STEP 1 Add up all the primary production expenses you have written in the Primary production column, from Cost of sales down to and including All other expenses, and write the total at S item P8 on your schedule.
+STEP 1 Add up all the expenses you have written in the Primary production column, from Cost of sales down to and including All other expenses.
+Write the total at item P8 on page 3 of your schedule.
 Do not show cents.